SaladTechnologies/salad-recipes/src/flux1-dev-ai-toolkit/readme.md

 - `container-group.json`: This file contains the configuration for the container group that will be created in Salad Cloud.
 It includes the number of nodes, the type of nodes, and other configuration options.
 You can modify this file to change the configuration of your training cluster.
 - `requirements.txt`: This file contains python requirements for running the scripts.
 It is not otherwise related to the training process.

+## License

+This recipe is licensed under the [MIT License](https://opensource.org/license/mit), as is the [AI Toolkit](https://github.com/ostris/ai-toolkit).
+However, the model weights for the Flux1-Dev model are [not licensed for commercial use](https://github.com/black-forest-labs/flux/blob/main/model_licenses/LICENSE-FLUX1-dev).
+Please ensure you have the appropriate rights to use the model for your intended purpose.